SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 This is done with the `(map(.[1]) | join(","))` expression.

-This final `map` thus produces output like this (reduced for brevity):
+This final `map` thus produces output that we saw just now, i.e. an array of arrays, with one inner array per service, and the inner array elements being the service name and a list of plan names:

 ```json
 [